Becoming A Special Constable

 A. If successful you will be notified by email.
-We will contact you for details of your referees to request references and you will be required to attend for a physical fitness test, a medical, and have a drugs test.
+We will then invite you to an interview and following a successful interview we will contact you for details of your referees to request references and you will be required to attend for a physical fitness test, a medical, and have a drugs test.

 Q. Okay so I’ve been successful up to now what happens next.

 A. Once all aspects of your application have been completed and approved you will be notified.
 We will create a record for you on our HR systems, allocate you a collar number and ask you to attend an induction session to talk to you about training options.
 Successful individuals will be expected to give their full commitment to the training programme.